 And that’s what I want to emphasize.
 Anxiety (NOT WORRY) is NOT something you can ten-step process your way out of.
 I think the overcoming messaging sets people up for shame because it’s saying that you only do it “right”, you’ll get rid of your anxiety.
 Talk about a gas-lighting horrible message.
 Because it’s saying that if you still have anxiety– you’re doing it wrong, you’re not worthy, and so forth.

 The good news is that you can learn how to manage anxiety.
 And you can learn how to help your worries.
 These children’s books are a good starting place for understanding and compassion.

 Wemberly worries about many things, especially starting school.
 While this only touches on anxiety, it’s a reassuring story that sometimes things we worry about things turn out just fine.

 Lena’s Shoes Are Nervous (A First-Day-of-School Dilemma) by Keith Calabrese, illustrated by Juana Medina

-Lena is feeling BOTH nervous and outgoing.
+Lena is feeling BOTH nervous and outgoing about going back to school.
 Lena tells her dad about her shoes feeling nervous.
 Her dad asks questions — doesn’t try to solve.
 Then, Lena figures out that her headband can talk to her shoes.
 Her dad gives them some space for her to work things out… The headband reminds the shoes of other times they all were scared and also brave.
 And that things worked out.
 Even though her shoes still feel a little nervous, they decide to be brave and go to school.
 And Lena is proud of them!